Understanding Dialectical Behavior Therapy (DBT)

 Individuals With Substance Use Disorder

-If you’re recovering from substance use disorder, DBT may be helpful.
+If you’re recovering from substance use disorder, DBT therapy in Denver may be helpful.
 You will learn how to practice healthy coping mechanisms, build a community, and decrease your use while managing your mental-emotional health productively.

 The Role of the Therapeutic Relationship

 Building relationships rooted in support is essential when coping with addiction and mental health disorders.
-Whether between you and your therapist, your peers, or even your family, having this space to be vulnerable and to heal is critical throughout your journey.
+Whether between you and your therapist or clinician, your peers, or even your family, having this space to be vulnerable and to heal is critical throughout your journey.

 Finding Hope and Healing at Red Rock Recovery

-Here at Red Rock Recovery Center, we offer dialectical behavior therapy (DBT) for clients coping with intense emotions, whether through addiction or mental health disorders.
+Here at Red Rock Recovery Center, our Denver DBT program offers help for clients coping with intense emotions, whether through addiction or mental health disorders.
 Call us today at (855) 218-7588 to learn more about DBT and if this therapy is right for you and your journey.